Heat (Heat Wave)

 keep rising and the victim may suffer heat stroke.

-Heat stroke: Heat stroke is life-threatening.
-The victim's temperature
+- Heat stroke: Heat stroke is

-control system, which produces sweating to cool the body, stops working.
+control system, which produces sweating to cool the body, stops

-The body temperature can rise so high that brain damage and death may result
+The body temperature can rise so high that brain damage and death may

 if the body is not cooled quickly.

-Sunstroke: Another term for heat stroke.
+- Sunstroke: Another term for heat

 Watch for Signals

 headache; nausea or vomiting; dizziness; and exhaustion.
-Body temperature
+Body

 may be normal, or is likely to be rising.

 and rapid, shallow breathing.
-Body temperature can be very high -sometimes
+Body temperature can be very

 as high as 105 degrees F. If the person was sweating from heavy work or